Used wood, marine foam, anchors

 public.
 In the winter these northern Maine lakes become populated by small make-shift shacks, temporary structures

 for gathering and fishing.
-"Common Ground" translates the intimacy of these winter huts, allowing us to be at once
+The architectural sculpture "Common Ground" translates the intimacy of these winter huts, allowing us to be at once

 outside and inside, isolated and together.